dougm/jets3t/README.txt

 Each application can be run using a script in the "bin" directory.
-To run an application, such as Cockpit, run the appropriate script from the directory containing this README.txt file.
+To run an application, such as Cockpit, run the appropriate script from the bin directory.

 Windows:
-cd jets3t-0.5.0
+cd jets3t-0.5.0\bin
-bin\cockpit.bat
+cockpit.bat

 Unixy:
-cd jets3t-0.5.0
+cd jets3t-0.5.0/bin
-bash bin/cockpit.sh
+bash cockpit.sh

 * Servlets